rapyuta-robotics/rapyuta-io-docs/hugo/content/dev-tutorials/local-comm-broker.md

 `~/catkin_ws/` with your workspace name.
 {{% /notice %}}

-If you are using either a computer with ROS kinetic installed on it, or a Raspberry PI without custom rapyuta.io image, you will create a catkin workspace and get the ***io_tutorials*** repository into the workspace.
+If you are using either a computer with ROS Kinetic installed on it, or a Raspberry PI without custom rapyuta.io image, you will create a catkin workspace and get the ***io_tutorials*** repository into the workspace.